 Is Facebook perfect for your business?

 “I don’t have any other platform that can work with two main objectives that are really good for a startup.
 The first one is providing that awareness or reach.
 Usually, a lot of platforms can provide that.
-But what Facebook adds as a layer on top of that is the accuracy of the reach,” says Ash Mandhyan, CEO of Quanta Digital and former head for client solutions of Facebook Philippines.
+But what Facebook adds as a layer on top of that is the accuracy of the reach,” says Ash Mandhyan, CEO of MetaverseGo and former head for client solutions of Facebook Philippines.

 Simply put, Facebook Ads can reach the very people you want to reach.
 Yes, even that ex you just can’t get over with.